 Professor G took pity on my ignorant embarrassed self and started asking follow up questions about my interests, clubs, what events I had done in Science Olympiad during high school, genuinely trying to help me find something to focus on, and encouraging my curiosity.
 In my fluster, I let slip that I like writing, and prayed he’d let it slide and go back to quizzing me on hydrogen fuel cells.

 He zoned in on that like a missile.
 “What do you like to write?”

 “Oh… fiction.
 Fantasy novels.
 Nothing useful to research.”

-I’m not going to get into all the numerous ways this saccharine shallow positivity can quickly turn toxic.
+I will not get into all the many ways this saccharine shallow positivity can quickly turn toxic.
 Most of us writers are also students, have busy jobs, family obligations, major life changes (and take your pick of crisises, thanks to 2020) that demand absurd amounts of time away from our chosen crafts.
-A lot of the time, there’s several of these in play at once.
+Often, there’s several of these in play at once.
 Life gets busy.
 Sometimes, you find yourself in over your head, having done the math, realizing that you barely have time to get a full night’s sleep, much less open a document and even think about putting words down.